How Much Does It Cost To Fix A Toilet?

 Plumber Cost to Unclog A Toilet

-It will cost about $160 to have a plumber come out and unclog the toilet.
+Plumber cost to unclog a toilet is $100 to $275 on average.
 A clogged toilet needs to be fixed right away, so it doesn’t overflow and flood the bathroom or the subfloor below.
 Many times toilets will become clogged with objects a child has dropped in or too much toilet paper.

 However, if the clog is farther down the sewer line, requiring special equipment to be brought in, it will cost more, especially if flooring has to be pulled up or the toilet has to be rebuilt.
 If you have a manual snake, you can try to break up the clog yourself first before calling a professional.